massabsorb/BeautifulCopy/README.md

 # BeautifulCopy
-A program for copying one or more files at a time.
+A command line interface program for copying one or more files at a time.

 #### 📥Download
 ```bash